Ph.D., Yale; M.A., Middlebury; B.A., Smith

-Invitations à la performance de récits français médiévaux: Virtuosité, spectacle, érotisme, accepted for publication by Paradigme.
+Invitations à la performance de récits français médiévaux: Virtuosité, spectacle, érotisme, Editions Paradigme 2022.

 In the Presence of Power: Court and Performance in the Premodern Middle East, ed.
-Maurice A. Pomerantz and Evelyn Birge Vitz, accepted for publication by New York University Press.
+Maurice A. Pomerantz and Evelyn Birge Vitz, New York University Press 2017.

 Medieval and Early Modern Performance in the Eastern Mediterranean, ed.
 Arzu Ozturkmen and Evelyn Birge Vitz, Turnout, Brepols, 2014.